dpopkov/hibern/beghibern4/README.md

 * Add artificial key with @Id and @GeneratedValue annotation
 * Use HQL for reading data
 * Add util module containing SessionUtil singleton
+* Create RankingService with methods for adding and getting Ranking

 Chapter 2: Integrating and Configuring Hibernate
 ------------------------------------------------